joel-hamilton/arduino-projects/humidity/README.md

-Temp/humidity sensor, with a 7-seg display
+Temp/humidity sensor, with an LCD display

 ![](img.jpg)